-Let’s try something a little more difficult with the Strat style 5 way switch: 3 pickups into a five way switch with 1 Volume and 2 Tone controls (SPOILER ALERT: It's not difficult at all).
+Now here's something to try with the Strat style five-way switch: three pickups with five-way switch wiring, 1 Volume and 2 Tone controls (SPOILER ALERT: It's not difficult.)

 For solder work on a guitar, you want to use a Soldering Iron/Pen between 40 and 60 watts.
 Anything less than 40 watts will take too long to heat the parts enough for soldering.
 Anything more than 60 watts might burn up the components and ruin them.
 Never use a Soldering Gun when working on a guitar because it has a powerful transformer inside that can permanently damage your pickups.
 Never blow on melted solder because it can create a bad connection.

-You want to get the best quality switch that you can.
+For your five-way switch wiring project, you want to get the best quality switch that you can.
 The switch is one of the first components to wear out and that leads to noise and failure.
-There are many kinds of switches but this guide uses a two-stage, four-tab, five-way switch.
-It’s called a two-stage switch because on the bottom where you solder your connections there are two rows of four tabs.
+There are many kinds of switches, but this guide uses a two-stage, four-tab, five-way switch.
+It’s called a two-stage switch because on the bottom, where you solder your connections, there are two rows of four tabs.
 There is a common tab on opposite ends of each stage and then three stand-alone tabs that allow for numbering, to make it easier.

 Stage-1: C 1 2 3